Chubek/chubek/README.md

 Not to be uncouth, but I offer my services to any professors in any university.
 In return I want Zyklon-B, lots of it.

+I run _EndeavorOS_ on my PC.
+I used to run _Pop_OS!_.
+I primarily interface with my IBM-lineage PC through the Fish shell.
+I always have a between 4 to 12 Okular windows running.
+If you know me IRL, and you need books and papers, lemme know.

 #### My Favorite Papers (Work in Progress, long list!):

 - [The Next 700 Programming Languages](https://dl.acm.org/doi/pdf/10.1145/365230.365257) - P. J. Landin ::: Seminal 1960s paper on infusing λ-Calculus with Non-symbolic syntax